-- Local companies - these are generally small, single-office firms dealing with clients in their immediate local area or operating at a seaport/airport and concentrating on particular types of traffic.
+- Local companies - these are generally small, single-office firms dealing with clients in their immediate local area or operating at a seaport or airport and concentrating on particular types of traffic.

 - National companies - many forwarders have offices in major ports and airports throughout the country as well as in the largest industrial towns.
 They may also have warehousing or handling depots.
 Such companies often have agents or correspondents overseas in the markets in which they trade.

-Many freight forwarders have taken the opportunity to extend their range of services, which now include:
+Many freight forwarding companies have taken the opportunity to extend their range of services, which now include: